Compliance Frameworks

 %% Event-Triggered Violation Check

-F[User applies Framework to Project] --> U[Async Violation check job triggered]
+F[User applies Framework to Project] --> U[Async Violation check job triggered by audit event]

 U --> V[Get all Controls in Framework applied to Project]